The Purpose of the Blood of Jesus Christ

 1 John 1:8 If we say that we have no sin, we deceive ourselves, and the truth is not in us.

-1 John 1:9 If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.
+1 John 1:7,9 But if we walk in the light, as he is in the light, we have fellowship one with another, and the blood of Jesus Christ his Son cleanseth us from all sin.
+9 If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.

 Through His shed blood, Jesus Christ cleanses, purifies, and sanctifies the believers.
-This allows us to approach God with confidence, “not by the work of righteousness which we have done” (Titus 3:5), by the atoning work of Christ.
+This allows us to approach God with confidence, “not by the work of righteousness which we have done” (Titus 3:5), but by the atoning work of Christ.

-3. It Guarantees Eternal Victory for the Believers
+4. Resurrection: The Blood of Jesus Guarantees Eternal Victory for the Believers

 The death and resurrection of Jesus Christ bring absolute victory to all who trust in Him.
 His blood guarantees total freedom and victory over sin, the flesh, the world, the devil and the powers of darkness, as well as death.